-Facing elimination in game five, the Cougars bounced back with a strong 7-4 victory over the Wranglers before 6,527 fans at Calgary’s Stampede Corral.
-Rich Chernomaz led the Cougars attack with five points (2G and 3A), Torrie Robertson had three points (2G and 1A) and captain Barry Pederson contributed three assists.
+Facing elimination in game five, the Cougars bounced back with a 7-4 victory over the Wranglers before 6,527 fans at Calgary’s Stampede Corral.
+Rich Chernomaz led the Cougars attack with five points (2G and 3A), Torrie Robertson had three points (2G and 1A), and captain Barry Pederson contributed three assists.
 Defenseman Bob McGill was out with a bad back, but rookies Greg Barber and John Mokosak stepped up with a solid performance in front of Grant Fuhr, who played his best game of the series.

-It all came down to a final winner take all game at Victoria Memorial Arena in front of a sold out Friday night crowd of 5,023.
+It all came down to a final winner take all game at Victoria Memorial Arena in front of a sold-out Friday night crowd of 5,021.
 The Cougars took a 2-0 lead with goals from Torrie Robertson and Bud McCarthy but the Wranglers came storming back to tie it up 2-2 in the third period.
 The score remained tied thanks to Grant Fuhr coming up with some huge saves in the third period.
-Late in the game rookie Terry Sydoryk scored with less than two minutes remaining to give the Cougars a 3-2 lead.
+Late in the game, rookie Terry Sydoryk scored with less than two minutes remaining to give the Cougars a 3-2 lead.
 The Wranglers pulled the goalie and put on some late pressure, but Grant Rezansoff scored into an empty net with eleven seconds left to seal a 4-2 victory.
 Coming back from a 3-1 series deficit to win three in a row, the Cougars captured their first WHL championship.
 Captain Barry Pederson raised the President's Trophy (later renamed the Ed Chynoweth Cup) over his head and led the team as they skated around the rink saluting the crowd.
-After the game, coach Jack Shupe commented on Terry Sydoryk’s performance by saying, “He’ll remember that game wining goal for the rest of his life”.
+After the game, coach Jack Shupe commented on Terry Sydoryk’s performance by saying, “He’ll remember that game-winning goal for the rest of his life”.
 On February 16, 2020, Sydroryk read Shupe’s quote on Twitter and replied, “Absolutely… remember it well:)”

-The Cougars had no time to rest as they as they got on a plane for Windsor, Ontario to face the Kitchener Rangers, the Ontario Hockey League champions, and the Cornwall Royals, the Quebec Junior Hockey League champions, in the 1981 Memorial Cup Championship.
+The Cougars had no time to rest as they got on a plane for Windsor, Ontario to face the Kitchener Rangers, the Ontario Hockey League champions, and the Cornwall Royals, the Quebec Junior Hockey League champions, in the 1981 Memorial Cup Championship.